-The Free Application for Federal Student Aid (FAFSA) is available for the next academic year.
+The Free Application for Federal Student Aid (FAFSA) is available for the next academic year on October 1st..
 The priority filing date is March 2nd of each year.

 If you are receiving a California College Promise Grant (CCPG), formerly called the BOGW, you must reapply each academic year, beginning with the summer term.